YoungGarbage/spidermod/README.md

 There is no git history because it contains personal info.

 Created by `ionar2` and many [others](https://github.com/ionar2/salhack/graphs/contributors).
 If you have any legal disagreements, please read [this](https://help.github.com/en/github/site-policy/guide-to-submitting-a-dmca-takedown-notice)

+DON'T USE IT, IT DOESN'T EVEN WORK, I DON'T KNOW HOW FORGE WORKS